Public safety isn’t as simple as a slogan. Keeping all of our people safe is a complex layered system.

 The police department will be a part of my extensive analyzation of every city government department.
 After the analyzation we will develop a plan of action for changes that need to be made and the standard that is to be met.
 It is then up to the Mayor to provide the oversight required to hold the accountable to that standard.

 I believe the answer to better policing is not more elected officials, it is better elected officials.

 With police it all starts with training.
-Police are always told what not to do, but then aren’t taught how to effectively do their jobs.
+Police are always told what not to do but then aren’t taught how to effectively do their jobs.
 We say don’t use choke holds but then they are not taught alternatives to subdue.
-It is not enough to tell them to not do the wrong them, but must teach them how to do the right thing.
+It is not enough just to tell them to not do the wrong thing but we must teach them how to do the right thing.

 We know that Richmond’s police department had no training in riot control before being sent out to handle the recent unrest.